 Guinea pigs are very enjoyable pets & have fantastic personalities when taken care of well & with all their basic needs met.
+A basic guide to their needs can be found on the RWAF website here.

 Here is a breakdown of everything a guinea pig needs.